Improving Data Efficiency for LLM Reinforcement Fine-tuning Through Difficulty-targeted Online Data Selection and Rollout Replay: Experiments

 \subsection{Main Results}

 The total training costs can be decomposed into two components: the number of steps required to reach a target performance and the average wall-clock time per step.
-Each training step consists of processing a fixed-size batch, primarily including rollout generation and policy update.
+Each training step involves processing a fixed-size batch, consisting primarily of rollout generation and policy update.
 To ensure a fair comparison, each set of experiments is run on the same type and number of GPU devices.

-\paragraph{Our method reaches the same performance as original GRPO with fewer steps.} Tab.~\ref{tab:results_training_steps} reports the number of training steps required by \texttt{DOTS+RR} to match the final performance of the original GRPO at 60 steps.
-Across all LLM–dataset combinations, our method consistently reaches the same performance with substantially fewer steps, achieving reductions ranging from 13.33\% to 60.00\%.
+\paragraph{Our method reaches the same performance as the original GRPO with fewer steps.} Tab.~\ref{tab:results_training_steps} reports the number of training steps required by \texttt{DOTS+RR} to match the final performance of the original GRPO at 60 steps.
+Across all LLM–dataset combinations, our method consistently reaches the same performance with substantially fewer steps, achieving reductions ranging from 13.33\% to 56.67\%.
 These results demonstrate that \texttt{DOTS} significantly accelerates convergence by prioritizing informative training samples.

 \paragraph{Our method reduces per-step cost.} In our experiments, rollout generation accounts for approximately 47\%, 46\%, and 54\% of the total per-step time for the 1.5B, 3B, and 7B models, respectively, with the remaining time primarily spent on policy updates\footnote{In practice, for longer generation lengths, such as 8K and 16K, rollout time increases substantially, making it the dominant computational bottleneck.
 In such settings, our rollout replay mechanism can yield even greater wall-clock savings.}.
-By reducing the number of rollouts per step, our \texttt{RR} strategy leads to a 11\%–13\% reduction in per-step training time, as shown in Tab.~\ref{tab:results_training_steps}.
+By reducing the number of fresh rollouts per step, our \texttt{RR} strategy leads to a 11\%–13\% reduction in per-step training time, as shown in Tab.~\ref{tab:results_training_steps}.

 \paragraph{Our method significantly reduces total training cost.} As shown in Fig.~\ref{fig:results_average_curves}, \texttt{DOTS+RR} (orange) consistently outperforms the original GRPO (blue) throughout training, maintaining higher accuracy at almost every step.
-Across all six settings, \texttt{DOTS+RR} reduces total training time by an average of 38.8\%, with the largest improvement observed on Qwen2.5-3B trained on DeepMath (64.6\%).
+Across all six settings, \texttt{DOTS+RR} reduces total training time by an average of 40.7\%, with the largest improvement observed on Qwen2.5-3B trained on DeepMath (61.65\%).